-Your local AKC dog club is a great resource.
 Many clubs offer educational seminars and health clinics.
-It’s also a good place to start if you plan to compete in competitive events with your dog.
+It’s also a good place to start if you plan to participate in competitive events with your dog.

-All purebred dogs were developed with a purpose in mind.
-Find activities that will encourage your dog to fulfill her breed’s purpose.
+Find activities that will encourage your dog to fulfill his breed’s purpose.
 The AKC offers many performance events geared toward specific breeds.

-Your children can have fun and learn more about dogs and dog care by participating in AKC Junior Showmanship events.
-Through the National Junior Organization, your child can compete in conformation and performance events, attend seminars, and earn scholarships.
+Your children can learn more about dogs and dog care by participating in AKC Junior Showmanship events.
+Through the National Junior Organization, your child can compete in conformation and performance events, attend seminars, and even earn scholarships.

-If you plan to breed or show your dog, you will want to find a knowledgeable person in the breed to show you the ropes.
-A mentor can be an invaluable source of experience and information, and can help make your “novice” days much easier.
+If you plan to breed or show your dog, find an experienced person in the breed to show you the ropes.
+A mentor can make your “novice” days much easier.

 Be a Canine Ambassador

 As a dog owner, you are responsible not only for your own dog’s well being, but for the status of dogs everywhere.
-One irresponsible dog owner in town can make life difficult for dog owners all over.
-Owning a friendly, clean, well-mannered dog reflects positively on the species and may help protect our rights to own companion animals.
+Owning a friendly, clean, well-mannered dog reflects positively on the species.

 Not everyone will love your dog as much as you do.
 Keep your dog on your property.
 Don’t force your dog’s company on a neighbor who isn’t comfortable with dogs.

-Your dog can become an American Kennel Club Canine Good Citizen by passing a test designed to demonstrate good manners and acceptable behavior in everyday situations.
+Your dog can become an AKC Canine Good Citizen by passing a test designed to demonstrate good manners and acceptable behavior in everyday situations.
 The CGC program has become a standard for recognizing obedient dogs and responsible dog owners throughout the country.